facebookexperimental/moq-encoder-player/README.md

         // lazily on subscribe, instead of one PUBLISH per track.
         usePublishNamespace: true,

+        // Media packaging format for every track: "loc" (default) or "cmaf",
+        // picked from the "Media packager" dropdown (see Packager)
+        packagerFormat: 'loc',

         moqTracks: {
             "audio": {
                 namespace: ["vc"],               // namespace tuple (array of segments)